alahirajeffrey/multimodal-ai-chat/README.md

 ## MultiModal AI Chat Application

+A short while ago, I helped a friend who works in a bank prepare for her exams.
+I decided to build a chat application that allows her or other users to upload PDF files to an LLM and then converse and ask questions about the content of the PDF from LLM.
+Users would also be able to have audio conversations with the LLMs.

+I am taking inspiration from Leon Sander's youtube tutorial for the application.

 ### Requirements

 - [Python](https://www.python.org/) is a high-level, general-purpose programming language.
 Its design philosophy emphasizes code readability with the use of significant indentation.